www-splitcells-net/net.splitcells.network/projects/net.splitcells.project/src/main/md/net/splitcells/project/repo/repos.process.md

 and seems to be deprecated.
 It is replaced by [Scalar](https://github.com/microsoft/scalar), which offers a similar functionality with a different technical approach.

+## grm - git repo manager

+This project was found at 2024-11-16.
+The [git repo manager](https://github.com/Krasjet/grm) does not support repo nesting, which makes rights management a bit more fragile.
+It's configured via a environment variable, that points to the root of the meta repo.
+The sub repos are found by listing all direct child directories, that end with `.git` in its name.
+GitHub had as of 2024-11-16 problems with such repos.

+grm does not seem to really support doing git or any version control commands on all sub repos via one command.
+Therefore, grm is not a viable option to manage meta repos.